Principal bundles on 2-dimensional CW-complexes with disconnected structure group: Abstract

 \section{Abstract}

-Given any topological group $G$, the topological classification of $G$-principal bundles over a finite $\CW$-complex $X$ is long-known to be given by the set of free homotopy classes of maps from $X$ to the corresponding classifying space $BG$.
+Given any topological group $G$, the topological classification of principal $G$-bundles over a finite $\CW$-complex $X$ is long-known to be given by the set of free homotopy classes of maps from $X$ to the corresponding classifying space $BG$.
 This classical result has been long-used to provide such classification in terms of explicit characteristic classes.
-However, even when $X$ has dimension $2$, it seems there is a case in which such explicit classification has not been explicitly considered.
+However, even when $X$ has dimension $2$, there is a case in which such explicit classification has not been explicitly considered.
 This is the case where $G$ is a Lie group, whose group of components acts non-trivially on its fundamental group $\pi_1G$.
-In this note we deal with this case by obtaining the classification, in terms of characteristic classes, of $G$-principal bundles over a finite $\CW$-complex of dimension $2$, with $G$ is a Lie group such that $\pi_0G$ is abelian.
+Here we deal with this case and obtain the classification, in terms of characteristic classes, of principal $G$-bundles over a finite $\CW$-complex of dimension $2$, with $G$ is a Lie group such that $\pi_0G$ is abelian.